Identitry/cert-manager-webhook-loopia/readme.md

     helm install cert-manager-webhook-loopia --namespace cert-manager --set image.tag=latest --set logLevel=2 deploy/cert-manager-webhook-loopia

-This will install a heml chart with the pre built image available in Docker Hub as identitry/cert-manager-webhook-loopia.
+This will install a helm chart with the pre built image available in Docker Hub as identitry/cert-manager-webhook-loopia.

 If you wish to uninstall `cert-manager-webhook-loopia` simply run this command: